Auto industry already feeling the pinch from Canadian bridge blockade

 Ford did not respond to a request for comment.

+Toyota said Wednesday that it was facing “shortages affecting production at our North American plants,” including in Canada, but the Japanese automaker said it did not “anticipate any impact to employment at this time.”

+Magna International, an Aurora, Ontario-based supplier of vehicle components including chassis and seats, said it had shifted some of its shipments to alternative border crossings because of the bridge obstruction.

-At the White House, White House press secretary Jen Psaki said administration officials were working with their Canadian counterparts and industry executives to ease the damage to the auto industry, U.S. agricultural exports and the flow of workers between the United States and Canada.
+White House press secretary Jen Psaki said administration officials were working with their Canadian counterparts and industry executives to ease the damage to the auto industry, U.S. agricultural exports and the flow of workers between the United States and Canada.

 “We’re very focused on this.
 The president is very focused on this,” Psaki said.

-At the Ambassador Bridge, one lane across the Detroit River remained open on Wednesday, permitting limited traffic to trickle into the U.S. Trucks bound for Canada are being rerouted to the Blue Water Bridge in Sarnia, roughly 60 miles away.
+At the Ambassador Bridge, one lane across the Detroit River remained open on Wednesday, permitting limited traffic to trickle into the United States.
+Trucks bound for Canada are being rerouted to the Blue Water Bridge in Sarnia, Ontario, about 60 miles away.
 Given the crush of vehicles and resulting delays in Sarnia, the longer route is adding three hours to the trucks’ customary journey, Wildeboer said.

 Martinrea is a “Tier 1” industry parts maker, meaning it directly supplies giants such as GM, Daimler, Bentley and Honda.
-Headquartered in Vaughn, Ontario, the company has almost 16,000 employees, including about 5,000 production workers in the U.S. and 2,500 in Canada.
+Headquartered in Vaughan, Ontario, the company has almost 16,000 employees, including about 5,000 production workers in the United States and 2,500 in Canada.

 Martinrea plants can be found in Ohio, Michigan, Indiana, Kentucky, Mississippi, Tennessee, Alabama and Missouri.